Let us help you with settling a Texas estate after the loss of a loved one.

 Because probate can be a lengthy, costly, and public process, many people choose to avoid it.
 There are a number of legal strategies that will enable settling a Texas estate more easily by passing property to another person after death, without going through probate.

-- Joint Tenancy & Tenancy by the Entirety.
 Adding another person to your assets as a joint owner or “joint tenant with rights of survivorship” will allow your property to pass to them upon your death without going through probate.
-There are pitfalls to this strategy, however, which include subjecting such assets to any claims (such as lawsuits) against the co-owner and making them available to the co-owner’s creditors — all while you are still alive and planning on using the assets yourself
+There are pitfalls to this strategy, however, which include subjecting such assets to any claims (such as lawsuits) against the co-owner and making them available to the co-owner’s creditors — all while you are still alive and planning on using the assets yourself.

 A properly drafted and funded trust will generally avoid probate.
 The trust need not be filed with the probate court, maintaining your privacy.
 Nonetheless, there are still steps necessary to administer the trust: beneficiaries must be contacted; assets must be gathered, valued and managed; potential creditors must be notified; debts, taxes and final expenses must be paid; and, ultimately, any remaining income and assets must be distributed in compliance with the trust terms.
 Successor trustees often lack the time, resources or knowledge to personally administer the trust, and therefore may call upon legal, accounting and investment professionals for assistance.
 Read more about What Does a Successor Trustee Do?